Updated on October 11, 2022 by Sarina Tariq

 Preppy look for Women

 For girls, the preppy look includes these rules – Shoes are always Flat, be it loafers, brogues, or mules and even sandals.
 Pants are always fitting.
 Skirts are almost always knee length or a little higher or a little lower.
 Dresses are always clean cut without any fancy necklines or sleeves.
 Clean cut blouses, button down shirts, crew neck sweaters, cardigans and jackets are other staples.

 Some preppy chic combinations – Short pleated skirts in plaid fabric (the kind that Alicia Silverstone wore in the movie Clueless), paired with crew neck sweaters with collared shirt inside; Another look is smart button-down shirts with ankle-length narrow leg chinos or khaki pants with cuffs, and loafer shoes; Yet another combination is a fitting blazer worn with shirt and straight pants.

 An argyle sweater vest over a button down shirt combined with a pleated skirt is a playful preppy look.

 Origin of the Preppy clothing style – Ivy League Fashion

-Preppy style of clothing has its origin in the Ivy League style.
-Ivy league refers to a subculture of upper class youth born into old money in the Northeastern part of United States.
-The Ivyleague dressing style originated in the campuses of the 8 famous Ivy League universities in the easter part of America – Harvard, Princeton, Yale, Browny, Columbia , Cornell, Dartmouth, and the University of Pennsylvania.
+The preppy style of clothing has its origin in the Ivy League style.
+Ivy league refers to a subculture of upper-class youth born into old money in the Northeastern part of the United States.
+The Ivy league dressing style originated on the campuses of the eight famous Ivy League universities in the easter part of America – Harvard, Princeton, Yale, Browny, Columbia, Cornell, Dartmouth, and the University of Pennsylvania.

 The period was the 1950s, after the world war.
 It was a fitting style for the privileged students who wanted a clean, classic and smart style of dressing.